(866) 678-8505

 • Key function: The key function of the brake pad is ensuring the vehicle stops evenly and effectively.
 Therefore, it’s essential to keep the pads in good condition on all wheels to prevent the vehicle from pulling to one side or losing the braking ability.

-Go safe: Ask for a mechanic to inspect your vehicle to track the squealing sound’s location and how it affects other components.
+Go safe: Ask for a mechanic to inspect your vehicle to track the squeaking sound’s location and how it affects other components.
 Many shops do transparent vehicle inspections and lay out your options after investigating your vehicle’s conditions.

 What’s a vehicle inspection?
 It’s “detective work” on your vehicle, checking its systems to find if anything is preventing the car from working as expected.
-In this case, mechanics examine different parts of your vehicle to track where the squealing noise is coming from and what’s causing it.
+In this case, mechanics examine different parts of your vehicle to track where the squeaking noise is coming from and what’s causing it.
 They’ll also check the condition of components during their inspection, noting which are causing the problem and which got affected by it, recommending to replace them in order of priority.

 Transparency example in a brake pad service